 According to coaches around the league, Browns first-round pick Joe Haden has not been very impressive in camps and might not have enough speed to play corner.
 Maybe all that talk about some in the organization wanted [sic.] to take Kyle Wilson over Haden was true.

-Wait.
-It’s mini-camp.
+Anyway, it’s mini-camp.
 They’re not even rushing the passer yet.
 They’re not even in pads.
 How much can we really know about a rookie cornerback after mini-camp?

 Too many questions here, so let’s back up and review what we do know.